awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

       ```

       To add another table, choose **Add row**, and browse for a table or paste in the ARN of a table to which you have access\.

+1. Choose **Insights events** if you want your trail to log CloudTrail Insights events\.

+   In **Event type**, select **Insights events**\.
+In **Insights events**, choose **API call rate**, **API error rate**, or both\.
+You must be logging **Write** management events to log Insights events for **API call rate**\.
+You must be logging **Read** or **Write** management events to log Insights events for **API error rate**\.

+   CloudTrail Insights analyzes management events for unusual activity, and logs events when anomalies are detected\.
+By default, trails don't log Insights events\.
+For more information about Insights events, see [Logging Insights events for trails](logging-insights-events-with-cloudtrail.md)\.
+Additional charges apply for logging Insights events\.
+For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.

+   Insights events are delivered to a different folder named `/CloudTrail-Insight`of the same S3 bucket that is specified in the **Storage location** area of the trail details page\.
+CloudTrail creates the new prefix for you\.
+For example, if your current destination S3 bucket is named `S3bucketName/AWSLogs/CloudTrail/`, the S3 bucket name with a new prefix is named `S3bucketName/AWSLogs/CloudTrail-Insight/`\.

 1. When you are finished choosing event types to log, choose **Next**\.